aiegoo/documentation/_wiki/blog/2022/2022-02-17-arwing-pro.md

 ### features
-1- Black EPP molded wing and fuselage, plus pre-built in carbon fiber spar, durable, light and flexible 2- Detachable wing and wingtip, portable and easy to take for out door FPV fly.
+1- Black EPP molded wing and fuselage, plus pre-built in carbon fiber spar, durable, light and flexible

+2- Detachable wing and wingtip, portable and easy to take for out door FPV fly.

-3- Multiple bonus camera mount, compatible for all FPV HD camera in the market 4- Easy to hand launch, super stable flying performance, 10km/h - 80km/h flying speed 5- Wingspan 900mm with high efficiency airfoil, create powerful elevating force.
+3- Multiple bonus camera mount, compatible for all FPV HD camera in the market

+4- Easy to hand launch, super stable flying performance, 10km/h - 80km/h flying speed

+5- Wingspan 900mm with high efficiency airfoil, create powerful elevating force.

-6- “No-glue” required assembly, open box and fly in few seconds 7- Exactly the same motor / ESC / prop / camera with racing quads, exchangeable between each other.
+6- “No-glue” required assembly, open box and fly in few seconds

+7- Exactly the same motor / ESC / prop / camera with racing quads, exchangeable between each other.

-8- Spacious equipment bay for more FPV gear.
+8- Spacious equipment bay for more https://youtu.be/hGxbYiV6TEAFPV gear.

 9- Movable battery slot for better “CG” adjustment

 10- With bump for “CG” mark under the mainwing.

 11- With 2 skids for hand launch grip and landing

 12- With "NACA" Air inlet and outlet for FPV gear cooling

 ![e3d1e759c4](https://user-images.githubusercontent.com/42961200/155498941-140c09d0-b56b-4f0b-b8eb-2c37614cc321.jpg)